tqtezos/minter-sdk/packages/minter-contracts/ligo/src/fixed_price_sale/README.md

 ## Cancel only admin extension

 In the normal fixed price sale with admin enabled, admins have sole authority over configuring and cancelling sales.
 For some use-cases however it is useful for anyone to have the power to configure a sale, and admins to only have sole authority over cancelling sales.
 This is accomplished when the C Macro `CANCEL_ONLY_ADMIN` is defined as in the LIGO files with `cancel_only_admin` in the title.

+### Tez Stuck Guards
+Guards are placed on entrypoints to ensure no tez is sent to them, as to avoid the tez getting stuck in the contract.
+- In the FA2 version of the fixed price contract, no tez can be sent to any entrypoint.
+An attempt to do so wil fail with `DONT_TRANSFER_TEZ_TO_ANY_ENTRYPOINT`.
+- In the Tez version of the fixed price contract, tez is only expected to be transferred to `Buy`, however there are only guards placed on `Cancel` and `Sell` to minimize costs.